Asma-Jamshidian2007/Asma-Jamshidian2007/README.md

 > Hello!
 My name is Asma.
 > I'm started the field of computer and technology at 16.
 > I'm currently studying computer at Ariana Technical and Vocational School!
-> I am interested in learning everything and trying new thing.
+> I am interested in learning everything and trying new thing!
+>
+> At the end,coding is a part of my heart 🫀👩‍💻
 ---
 <br>